-Arrochar sits on the Cowal peninsula in Argyll and Bute.
-This quiet town is the perfect getaway location for adventurers visiting Argyll and the Cowal peninsula.
+Arrochar sits at the head of Loch Long between Loch Lomond and the Coraw Peninsula in Argyll and Bute.
+This village is the perfect getaway location for adventurers visiting Cowal and West Loch Lomond.
 Our guide takes a close look at the best things to do in Arrochar.

-This popular holiday destination attracts tourists from all around the world.
+This popular holiday destination attracts visitors from all around the world.
 This is due to its enchanting shores and breathtaking mountain ranges.

-Whether you plan on visiting Arrochar with a partner, friends or family, you will have a great time exploring it’s beautiful surroundings and admiring the scenic views here.
+Whether you plan on visiting Arrochar with a partner, friends or family, you will have a great time exploring it’s beautiful surroundings and admiring its scenic views.

-The town also offers comfortable and traditional accommodation, great restaurants, local pubs.
+The village also offers comfortable and traditional accommodation and local pubs with great food.

 Planning a trip around Scotland?
-Arrochars also makes an excellent base for those heading to other Scottish towns such as Dunoon, Inveraray, Oban, Callander, Aberfoyle and Stirling.
+Arrochar also makes an excellent base for those heading to other Scottish destinations, such as Dunoon, Inveraray, Oban Argyll, Loch Lomond and the Trossachs.

 Things to do in Arrochar